dafny-lang/blog/_posts/2023-06-30-types-and-programming-languages.markdown

 # Writing a type checker in Dafny

-Writing a type-checker that guarantees that evaluation of an term won't get stuck is not an easy task if we dive into maths, but fortunately, Dafny makes it easy to define it.
+Writing a type-checker that guarantees that evaluation of an term won't get stuck is not an easy task as we must dive into maths, but fortunately, Dafny makes it easier.

 #### The term language

 First, let's define the term language used in the Blockly interface above.
-Note that the logic of the Blockly workspace above uses that exact code written on this page, yeah, Dafny compiles to JavaScript too!
+Note that the logic of the Blockly workspace above uses that exact code written on this page.
+Yeah, Dafny compiles to JavaScript too!

 {% highlight javascript %}
 datatype Term  =